amogod/harMAN/README.md

 ### Disabling Introspection

-Disabling introspection does not reflect best practices and does not necessarily mak
+Disabling introspection does not reflect best practices and does not necessarily make your application any more secure.
+Nevertheless, disabling introspection is po